kueblert/homeassistant-doorbell/README.md

-# homeassistant-doorbell
+# Door bell for FritzBox with Raspberry Pi and HomeAssistant
-Connect a Raspberry Pi as a doorbell to an AVM FritzBox and HomeAssistant.
+Connect a Raspberry Pi as a doorbell to an AVM Fritz!Box and to HomeAssistant.
-Uses Liblinphone for SIP communication, MQTT for communication with HomeAssistant.

 Transmit voice between door and telephone (requires a speaker and microphone).
 Trigger a door opener via Fritz!Fon.
 Send events and state to HomeAssistant.

+Uses Liblinphone for SIP communication, MQTT for communication with HomeAssistant.

 IMPORTANT!
 This is made to work with my setup and so far untested as I am not actively operating this doorbell.
 You might need to adjust code to make it work with your setup.
 It might also possibly drop into unreliable states.